kaiUb777/EthicalHackingReports/README.md

 # EthicalHackingReports

-This repository contains all Ethical Hacking reports
+This repository contains all Ethical Hacking reports in CTF (Capture the flag) and BugBounty